amcginlay/k8s-primer/content/012_containerize_app/_index.md

 ## Build the container image

 With the app ready and the Dockerfile composed you can now build a container image for your app.
+Run this:
 ```bash
 docker build --tag demo:1.0.0 ~/environment/
 ```